Skip to main content

 Automatic Installation

-To get started, you can scaffold the project with the mbc-cqrs-serverless CLI.
-To scaffold the project with the mbc-cqrs-serverless CLI, run the following commands.
+To get started, scaffold the project with the mbc-cqrs-serverless CLI.
+Run the following commands.
 This will create a new project directory, and populate the directory with the initial core mbc-cqrs-serverless files and supporting modules, creating a conventional base structure for your project.

 npm i -g @mbc-cqrs-serverless/cli